ChickTechRDU/rpi-wordpress-screen/README.md

     systemctl restart apache2
     systemctl enable apache2

-When accessing websites your brower makes what is called a DNS lookup.
+When accessing websites your browser makes what is called a DNS lookup.
 This converts google.com to an IP address/number that the computers actually pay attention to, the words are for our simple human brains.
 To simulate that we will be creating what is called a hosts file entry.

 Get the IP of your interface